DLR-MO/vinspect/README.md

 ## Installation and Usage

 We recommend using Vinspect together with the ROS2 interface that we provide (see https://github.com/DLR-MO/vinspect_ros2 for installation and usage instructions).
 If you prefer to use it without the ROS2 interface, you can include it into your project like any other C++ library.
 Additionally, there are Python bindings which allow you integration into Python code.

-Beware that the octree library is included as a git submodule and you need to pull this accordingly.
+Beware that Vinspect depends on the pose_tree library which is included as a git submodule and you need to pull this accordingly(`git submodule init && git submodule update`).
+You will need to have Open3D installed on your system ([Open3D install instructions](https://www.open3d.org/docs/release/compilation.html)).

 You can intantiate an object of the `Inspection` class and specify what types of sensors you want to use in the constructor.
 Afterward, you can add data, visualize it and access it (see following sections).